 With the recession over, and the recovery underway, many people are now working to pay down debt, rebuild credit, and refill depleted savings accounts.
 To help these customers, OneUnited Bank introduced the UNITY Visa secured credit card.
 OneUnited Bank, which provides banking services for urban and low-income communities, uses Salesforce to power a fast and easy application process so cardholders can start rebuilding their credit in minutes.
 The OneUnited UNITY Visa card accounts are secured by cash deposits.
 When OneUnited Bank launched the card, it needed an easy way to integrate the application process with its back-office systems for credit checks and customer approvals.
-Based on prior integration success with Salesforce, the bank decided to build the end-to-end customer-facing app on Salesforce App Cloud.
+Based on prior integration success with Salesforce, the bank decided to build the end-to-end customer-facing app on the Salesforce Platform.

 “Salesforce is helping us extend 'how to rebuild credit' programs to underserved financial customers.”